 First, you will notice that the standard Sculpt Gel kit has two flesh toned parts, A&B and the softener, part C is clear.

-The reason the two parts are different colours is to recognise the different components and to make sure they are fully mixed.
+The reason the two parts are different colours is to make it easy to tell the two components apart.